Brands Names: Cipro, Cipro XR, Proquin XR

 - any nerve-muscle disorder

 - using a blood thinner

-Taking Cipro may result in swelling or even tearing of a tendon especially that of the Achilles’ heel.
-As a rule, such cases appear among patients over sixty or in case the patient is using steroids, has had a transplantation operation on a heart, kidney or lung.
-Problems with tendon can occur as in the course of the treatment, so in several months after ceasing it.
+Taking Cipro may result in the swelling or even tearing of a tendon, especially that of the Achilles’ heel.
+As a rule, such cases appear among patients over sixty or in case that the patient is using steroids, or has had a transplantation operation on a heart, kidney or lung.
+Problems with tendons can occur during the course of the treatment, as well as several months after ceasing it.

 Cipro is to be taken strictly adhering to the doctor’s prescriptions or the instructions provided with every pack of this medication.
-Take Ciprofloxacin every twelve hours in neither larger nor smaller amounts that told by the doctor.
+Take Ciprofloxacin every twelve hours in neither larger nor smaller amounts than those recommended by the doctor.
 The course of the treatment is determined by the doctor, too.
-Do never undertake another course or cease the current one on your own.
+Never undertake another course or cease the current one on your own.

 A pill of Cipro is to be swallowed exceptionally with water.
 It is not advised to take the medication with yogurts, milk or juices fortified with calcium.
 The reason is that dairy products make the Cipro less effective.
-Extra fluids should be taken during the day to keep the kidneys operating well.
-Whether to take the medication with food or not, is left to the patient’s decision.
-However, what should be paid special attention to is the time.
+Extra fluids should be taken during the day, in order to keep the kidneys operating well.
+Whether to take the medication with food or not is the patient’s decision.
+However, the time should be noted.
 Cipro is to be taken at the same time every day.
-However, in case missing a dose, do not double the next.
+However, in the case of missing a dose, do not double the next.
 Just take the missed dose as soon as possible.

-Additionally, patients taking Ciprofloxacin are advised to avoid caffeine drinks as Cipro has the power to intensity caffeine effects making it more harmful to the organism.
+Additionally, patients taking Ciprofloxacin are advised to avoid caffeine drinks, as Cipro has the power to intensify caffeine’s effects, making it more harmful to the organism.
 What patients should be aware of, too, is that Cipro deteriorates reactions and thinking.
-Hence, if it is possible, avoid driving or doing any responsible mental activity till you are taking a course of treatment with Cipro.
+Hence, if it is possible, avoid driving or doing any responsible mental activity until you are taking a course of treatment with Cipro.